Sheer florals show soft side to British men's fashion

-LONDON (Reuters) - British menswear designers showcased a mixture of transparent florals and detailed paisley prints accessorized with quilted handbags and colored briefcases on the final day of London’s first standalone men’s fashion event.
+LONDON, June 17 (Reuters) - British menswear designers showcased a mixture of transparent florals and detailed paisley prints accessorized with quilted handbags and coloured briefcases on the final day of London’s first standalone men’s fashion event.

 Designer J.W.
 Anderson’s showcase for London Collections Men featured teddy bear prints, sheer floral patterns and knitted ensembles.
 The models wearing black wigs and headscarves tied to one side carried quilted handbags and branded sketchbooks.